Managing Wall Street Interactions

 - Stress tested guidance to ensure it was achievable

 - Prioritized and pared down the 1×1 meeting requests at conferences to make the most of managements’ time

-Based on the results of Westwicke’s perception study, the management team agreed to rework their investor presentation and reassess their financial outlook.
+Based on the results of ICR Westwicke’s perception study, the management team agreed to rework their investor presentation and reassess their financial outlook.
 The company raised their visibility with Wall Street by presenting at select institutional conferences and participating in marketing road shows sponsored by their sell-side analysts.
 The company also broadened access to senior management demonstrating the depth of talent to the investment community.
-Westwicke developed a twelve month strategic plan that targeted specific institutional conferences and territories for marketing trips.
+ICR Westwicke developed a twelve month strategic plan that targeted specific institutional conferences and territories for marketing trips.
 The company began exceeding expectations and experienced a positive swing in investor perception and positive momentum in their stock price.